-A) pass through the opening, and then start to spread out.

-B) pass through the opening, and then become focused on one point.
+- A) pass through the opening, and then start to spread out. - B) pass through the opening, and then become focused on one point.

-C) pass through the opening, and then continue on looking just like it did before the opening.

-D) be reflected backwards.

-E) turn into a Tsunami.

-129. The two planets whose orbits cross (i.e. one planet

-periodically gets closer to the Sun than the other planet)

-are

-A) Mercury and Venus

-B) Venus and Earth

-C) Uranus and Neptune

-D) Neptune and Pluto

-E) Mars and Jupiter

-130. A certain amount of energy is added to an atom to lift an electron from one orbit to another.
-If the electron then goes back to the initial orbit,
+C) pass through the opening, and then continue on B) an astronomical unit looking just like it did before the opening.
+C) a parsec D) be reflected backwards.
+D) a lightyear -----E) turn into a Tsunami.
+135. Newton's Second Law of Motion states that the 129.
+The two planets whose orbits cross (i.e. one acceleration of a body when acted on by an external force is A) directly proportional to its mass. periodically gets closer to the Sun than the other planet) B) zero.
+C) proportional to its density. are A) Mercury and Venus D) inversely proportional to its mass.
+B) Venus and Earth E) independent of its mass.
+C) Uranus and Neptune 136.
+The Hubble Deep Field is an image of the sky D) Neptune and Pluto E) Mars and Jupiter taken with a very long exposure using the Hubble Space Telescope.
+Almost all of the 5000 objects seen 130.
+A certain amount of energy is added to an atom in that picture are: to lift an electron from one orbit to another.
+If the A) stars that are in our own Galaxy. electron then goes back to the initial orbit, B) dirt on the lens of the telescope.
 A) a larger amount of energy is released.

-B) the same amount of energy must be added again.

-C) the same amount of energy is released.
+C) galaxies B) the same amount of energy must be added again.
+D) distant planets C) the same amount of energy is released.
 D) a smaller amount of energy is released.

-131. The first person known to have looked at the heavens

-through a telescope was

-A) Tycho

-- B) Galileo

-- C) Ptolemy

-- D) Newton

-E) Kepler

-132. An atom can absorb light if the energy of the light

-A) is less than that of an electron.

-B) is less than that of a proton.

-C) moves an electron to a lower orbit.

-D) exceeds the energy difference between electron orbits.

-E) equals the energy difference between electron orbits.

-133. The reason a heavy weight dropped on the Earth falls at the same rate as a lighter weight is because, although the heavier object is attracted more by Earth's gravity, it

-A) attracts the Earth less than the lighter weight does.

-B) has more resistance due to friction with the air.
+137. Newton's law of gravitation states that the attractive 131.
+The first person known to have looked at the force between any two masses in space is in proportion heavens through a telescope was of the masses and in (2) proportion to the A) Tycho B) Galileo square of C) Ptolemy A) (1) quotient; (2) direct.
+D) Newton B) (1) product; (2) inverse.
+C) (1) product; (2) direct.
+E) Kepler D) (1) quotient; (2) inverse.
+132. An atom can absorb light if the energy of the 138.
+Precession is the 26,000 year wobble of the light A) is less than that of an electron.
+Earth's axis of rotation.
+It was discovered by B) is less than that of a proton.
+A) Gyro Gearloose C) moves an electron to a lower orbit.
+B) the ancient Greeks D) exceeds the energy difference between electron C) Kepler D) Newton orbits.
+E) equals the energy difference between electron E) Galileo orbits.
+139. A common cause of the bulging of a planet at its 133.
+The reason a heavy weight dropped on the Earth equator is its same rate as a lighter weight is because, although the A) density heavier object is attracted more by Earth's gravity, it B) composition A) attracts the Earth less than the lighter weight does.
+C) rotation B) has more resistance due to friction with the air.
+D) revolution.
 C) has the same mass as the lighter object.
 D) starts out farther from the Earth.

-E) has a greater resistance to acceleration.
+140. Ptolemy thought that the planets orbit the Earth rather than the Sun.
+How did he explain the retrograde E) has a greater resistance to acceleration. motion of planets like Jupiter?

-134. The distance between the Earth and the Sun is called:
+134. The distance between the Earth and the Sun is

+called: